5mods/tutorials/5Mods Upload Guidelines.md

 ***This category includes the "Add-On" tag guidelines mentioned before.***

 - **Maps**
 "[Map Model](https://www.gta5-mods.com/maps/tags/map-model)": Reserved for real map models only (e.g. [Nurburgring Nordschleife](https://www.gta5-mods.com/maps/nurburgring-nordschleife-circuit-hq)).
-Menyoo, Map Editor and YMAP among other map mods may not use this tag.
+Menyoo, Map Editor, and YMAP among other map mods may not use this tag.
 "[Interior](https://www.gta5-mods.com/maps/tags/interior)": Reserved for real MLO mods (e.g. [GTA IV Burgershot Interior](https://www.gta5-mods.com/maps/gtaiv-burgershot-interior-sp-and-fivem)).
 As with the previous tag, Menyoo/Map Editor/YMAP mods are not MLO's and may not use this tag.

 - **Peds**